mudknight/comfyui-mudknight-utils/readme.md

 This is a combined positive and negative prompt box that lets you use pre-defined prompt text.
 Features include:
 - Accepts LoRA syntax
 - Ignores `#` commented lines
-- Auto-expands character tags that are defined in `config/characters.jsonc`, along with `top` and `bottom` to use the defined portions of their default outfit.
-- Lets you select between pre-defined style presets defined in `config/styles.jsonc`
-- Automatically applies quality tags and embeddings when enabled for model families as defined in `config/models.jsonc`
+- Automatically applies quality tags, embeddings, style tags, character tags, and preset tags from Preset Manager.
 - Splits quality tags+embeddings, style tags, character tags, and the main prompt into separate conditionings and then concatenates the conditionings.

 ### Base (full-pipe)